 This same census also confirmed the theory that my great-grandfather’s father had passed away beforehand.
-Unfortunately we’ve never been able to trace his death certificate or records of a burial but according to family history my 2nd great-grandfather had passed away at the turn of the century.
-And while this census does not give us any specifics of when, why or how, it does confirm our hunches.
+Unfortunately, we’ve never been able to trace his death certificate or records of burial but according to family history, my 2nd great-grandfather had passed away at the turn of the century.
+And while this census does not give us any specifics of when, why, or how, it does confirm our hunches.

 Other fascinating details you might gather from the census records include:

 How many children did a lady have (both living and deceased)?